mattbrictson/airbrussh/README.md

   # Output is automatically truncated to the width of the terminal window, if
   # possible.
 If the width of the terminal can't be determined, no truncation
   # is performed.
-To truncate to a fixed with:
+To truncate to a fixed width:
   # config.truncate = 80
   # Or to disable truncation entirely:
   # config.truncate = false